rcastley/rsvp/README.md

      - **Summary** - View RSVP statistics, attendance charts, and dietary requirements
      - **Menu Planning** - See menu choice counts and meal planning totals
      - **Data Export** - Search, filter, and export RSVP data to CSV
-     - **Settings** - Edit configuration settings through a web interface (no need to manually edit TOML files)
+     - **Settings** - Edit all configuration settings through a web interface, including secrets.toml (no need to manually edit TOML files)

 ## Using the Admin Settings Page

-The Admin Settings page allows you to modify your wedding configuration without editing files directly:
+The Admin Settings page allows you to modify your wedding configuration (secrets.toml) without editing files directly:

 1. Log in to the admin dashboard
 2. Navigate to "Settings" from the sidebar
 3. Edit any configuration values:
    - Wedding details (couple names, page title, banner)
+   - Admin password
    - Menu options (add/remove/edit menu items and descriptions)
    - RSVP deadline and grace periods
    - Event information (venues, timeline, accommodations)